Blatke/GlassBumpRefraction-Shader-for-ME/README.md

 ## List of Properties
 ### Maps
 1. **BumpMap** - indicating how the surface does bump and refraction.
+It has a hexagon texture by default.
 The following figure shows the effect by importing another bump map.

 ![AI_2025-12-13-22-40-43-363](https://github.com/user-attachments/assets/92320389-d1b3-401e-ad90-9a0e12b144a7)